SiddhaK17/higher-or-lower-followers-project/README.md

 # 📊 Higher or Lower: Follower Comparison Game (CLI Edition)

-This interactive terminal-based game challenges users to compare global celebrities and brands by guessing who has more social media followers — a perfect fusion of entertainment and Python programming logic.
+This interactive terminal based game challenges users to compare global celebrities and brands by guessing who has more social media followers.
+This is a perfect fusion of entertainment and Python programming logic.
 Inspired by real world decision making and developed as a hands on challenge while progressing through the *"100 Days of Code: The Complete Python Pro Bootcamp"*, under the guidance of Dr. Angela Yu throughout the course.